barathan76/todo_app/README.md

 # ✅ Todo App

 A simple and intuitive Flutter Todo application that helps you manage your tasks efficiently.
 Add tasks, mark them as important, edit or delete them, and track your progress with ease.
+All task data is stored locally using the `sqflite` package.

 ## ✨ Features